cruna-cc/deprecated-cruna-protocol/README.md

 The process of upgrading a Cruna Vault to a new version is straightforward, although it requires careful steps due to the immutable nature of smart contracts.

 1. **Deployment of the New Contract**: The first step involves deploying the new contract for the upgraded Cruna Vault (V2).
 2. **Eject the TrusteeNFT from the Old Vault**: The owner must then eject the TrusteeNFT from the current vault (V1).
-This action transfers the ownership of the TrusteeNFT ID from the Transparent Vault to the owner of the Cruna Vault.
+This action transfers the ownership of the TrusteeNFT ID from the Flexi Vault to the owner of the Cruna Vault.
 3. **Re-Inject the TrusteeNFT into the New Vault**: The final step is to re-inject the ejected TrusteeNFT into the new vault (V2).
 This effectively transfers the management of the assets from the old vault to the new one.

 Through this migration process, users can seamlessly transition to newer versions of the Cruna Vault, ensuring they can take advantage of new features and improved security measures while maintaining the control and security of their assets.

 ### Use Cases

-- Consolidate all assets of a collection into a single Transparent Vault, allowing a seamless transfer of ownership without needing to move each asset individually.
+- Consolidate all assets of a collection into a single Flexi Vault, allowing a seamless transfer of ownership without needing to move each asset individually.
 This offers significant improvements in security and user experience.

 - Create asset bundles and list them for sale as a single NFT on popular marketplaces like OpenSea.

-- Deposit vested assets into a Transparent Vault for scheduled distribution to investors, team members, etc. Note that for this to work, the asset must be capable of managing the vesting schedule.
-In a future version of the Cruna Core Protocol, a Transparent Distributor will be introduced to handle the vesting of any assets.
+- Deposit vested assets into a Flexi Vault for scheduled distribution to investors, team members, etc. Note that for this to work, the asset must be capable of managing the vesting schedule.
+In a future version of the Cruna Core Protocol, a Flexi Distributor will be introduced to handle the vesting of any assets.

-- Create a Transparent Vault for a DAO, allowing the DAO to manage its assets collectively.
+- Create a Flexi Vault for a DAO, allowing the DAO to manage its assets collectively.

 ### Future developments